 Identifiers are usually defined after the name of the entity with the

-You’ll find such naming pattern in the API of the framework.
+You will find such naming pattern in the framework API.
 For example,

 This convention is not a requirement.
 We find

-type-safe API.
-You may select another convention that fits your domain best.
-But please be informed
+building a rich type-safe API.
+You can also select another convention that fits your domain

-of proto field names for code scaffolding and improving intelligence of code generation.
+_id suffix of proto field names for code scaffolding and improving intelligence of

 A command is defined as an imperative:

-Events are named as facts formulated as past participles:
+Events are named as facts formulated as past participles, for example:

 A rejection is named after a reason of why a command cannot be handled.
-It’s a fact about a state of a domain model:
+In fact, rejection notifies on a state of the domain model, for example:

-Protobuf messages for entity states are defined using nouns:
+Protobuf messages for entity states are defined using nouns, for example:

 Avoid using suffixes like

-- Such a data structure does not represent a whole
+- Such data structure does not represent a whole

-Packages allow to form namespaces for types, avoiding clashes.
+Packages allow to form namespaces for types and avoid clashes.
 It is customary to have a “root” package for an organization or a service name.
-Most likely, each Bounded Context would have a dedicated package.
+Most likely each Bounded Context would have a dedicated package.